Get 35% off TypeIt4Me 7 in our anniversary flash sale

 So far this year, we’ve:

-• Discovered that learning to play guitar is not as easy as it sounds for a septuagenerian with baby-soft fingertips and an aversion to disciplined practice
+• Discovered that learning to play guitar is not as easy as it looks for a septuagenerian with baby-soft fingertips and an aversion to disciplined practice

 • Learned a lot more facts than we ever expected to absorb about the self-governing Danish territory of Greenland